Lyle, Lyle, Crocodile (film)

-Lyle, Lyle, Crocodile is a 2022 American live-action animated musical fantasy comedy film directed by Will Speck and Josh Gordon from a screenplay by William Davies.
+Lyle, Lyle, Crocodile is a 2022 American musical comedy-drama film produced and directed by Will Speck and Josh Gordon from a screenplay by William Davies.
 Produced by Columbia Pictures and distributed by Sony Pictures Releasing, it is an adaptation of the children's story of the same name and its predecessor The House on East 88th Street by Bernard Waber.
 The plot focuses on a family who moves to New York City, where their struggling son befriends an anthropomorphic crocodile, Lyle, who can communicate verbally only by singing.
 The son tries to protect Lyle from the rest of the world.
-The film stars Shawn Mendes as Lyle's singing voice, alongside Javier Bardem, Constance Wu, Winslow Fegley, Scoot McNairy, Brett Gelman, and Ego Nwodim.
+The film stars Shawn Mendes as Lyle's singing voice, alongside Javier Bardem, Constance Wu, Winslow Fegley, Scoot McNairy, and Brett Gelman.

 Lyle, Lyle, Crocodile was released in the United States on October 7, 2022, by Columbia Pictures.
 The film received generally positive reviews from critics and grossed $111 million.

 Plot

 In New York City, a charismatic magician named Hector P. Valenti wants to audition for a national talent show but is constantly rejected.
 One day after a failed audition, he wanders into an exotic pet store, where he finds a singing baby crocodile and names him Lyle.
 Seeing Lyle as an opportunity to become rich in the talent business, he places his three-story Victorian brownstone house as collateral for their performance, but then Lyle experiences stage fright during the premiere and Hector loses the house.
 Hector is forced to move out and reluctantly leaves Lyle to fend for himself while he tries to make more money.

-Eighteen months later, Joseph and Katie Primm and their young son Josh move into the house.
+18 months later, Joseph and Katie Primm and their young son Josh move into the house.
 Josh is initially terrified of moving into his new home and struggles to make friends at school.
 One night, he discovers Lyle, now fully grown, living in the attic, and they become friends when Lyle saves Josh from a mugger and demonstrates his singing talent.
 Katie and Joseph eventually find out about Lyle, and though initially terrified of him, bond with Lyle over their favorite hobbies.
-One day, Hector returns to the house to visit Lyle, as an agreement states he can live in the house fifteen days a year.
+One day, Hector returns to the house to visit Lyle, as an agreement states he can live in the house 15 days a year.
 After Lyle sings in the Primms' presence, Hector makes another attempt to get Lyle to perform on stage, but it fails as Lyle still has stage fright.